 EARLY MEDICATION ABORTION

 Early medication abortion usually involves taking two different medications to end an early pregnancy.
-In the United States, early medication abortion may be an option if you are 7 to 9 weeks or less (49 to 63 days) pregnant (clinics vary in their policies on this).
-Medication can also be used for women who are 14 or more weeks, but for this type of abortion, the woman is in the hospital under the supervision of a doctor or nurse.
+In the United States, early medication abortion may be an option if you are less than 7 to 9 weeks (49 to 63 days) pregnant (clinics vary in their policies on this).
+Medication can also be used for women who are further along in their pregnancy (14 or more weeks), but for this type of abortion, the woman is in the hospital under the supervision of a doctor or nurse.
 To determine if you can have an early medication abortion, use this calculator (calculator 1).

 Early medication abortion is available in some medical offices and hospitals and in most clinics that provide abortion services.
 The following steps are involved in most cases: